Brendan Kavanagh: St. Pancras Station piano dispute

 On 19 January 2024, Dr K uploaded to his YouTube channel a copy of his live stream, which was filmed at an upright piano donated by Elton John on the concourse at St Pancras railway station.
-Since then it has achieved over 10 million views.
-The upload shows Dr K playing the piano, followed by a contentious interaction with a Chinese group (which included Christine Lee), some wearing colourful costumes and holding small Chinese flags.
+The upload showed Dr K playing the piano, followed by a contentious interaction with a Chinese group (which included Christine Lee), some wearing colourful costumes and holding small Chinese flags.
 The group insisted Dr K not record or publish their images or voices, expressing their desire to protect their image rights because they were there on behalf of "Chinese TV".
 Dr K explained to them that filming in a public place is legal in Britain.
 A man from the group said they loved Dr K's music but you "cannot share our images online" and we "will put a legal action into it".
 Dr K told him "we're in public" and "we're not in Communist China", at which point the man accused Dr K of racism.

 During a conversation with a woman from the same group, Dr K pointed towards the small Chinese flag she was holding and reached for it, whereupon the Chinese man repeatedly shouted, "Why are you touching her?" and "Stop touching her!"
 Dr K recoiled and said he'd not touched the woman but the small flag she was holding.
 When two uniformed British Transport Police officers arrived, one of them ordered Dr K to stop recording.
 A female officer told Dr K that, "because there’s money being made, and they work for a company", the Chinese group had requested the video be deleted.
 Dr K responded that she was acting like “private security” for the Chinese, an accusation she denied.
 She then told Dr K he couldn't say "we're not in China".
 Dr K cited his right to free speech, adding that he had not caused any trouble and had an implied right to film in a public place.
 The female police officer spoke to the Chinese group, but the video does not show any ensuing interactions.